Jacques de Mahieu: Pre-Columbian contact theories

 De Mahieu wrote on pre-Columbian America and esoteric Nazism.
 He traveled to Paraguay for anthropological studies, and claimed the Guayaki tribes were descendants of the Vikings.

 He allegedly travelled to Brazil in 1974, where he visited the Sete Cidades park in Piauí and considered it a Viking establishment.

 His books on the Knights Templar allege they settled in Mexico before Columbus.

-Economic and political work
+His books were translated from French to German by Wilfred von Oven, formerly deputy to the Nazi propagandist Joseph Goebbels.

+Economics and politics

-Beside anthropological interests, Mahieu also wrote about economy and state questions.
-He wrote a book titled The Communal Economy (1964), which was inspired by a social and economic project developed in Mendoza.
+Mahieu wrote a book titled The Communal Economy (1964), which was inspired by a social and economic project developed in Mendoza, Argentina.
 The project ended during the Revolución Libertadora regime, which toppled Juan Perón's government in 1955.